Skip to content

 • Track weekly adoption at the team and individual levels

-• Run short surveys to capture time savings and early feedback
+• Run short pulse surveys to capture time savings and early feedback

-• Share adoption progress in company-wide meetings to create momentum and social proof
+• Share adoption progress in company-wide meetings to build momentum

-• Look at how AI usage correlates with your baseline metrics
+• Compare AI usage data against your baseline metrics

-• Group users into cohorts—heavy, frequent, occasional, and non-users—and compare results
+• Group users into cohorts: heavy, frequent, occasional, and non-users, then compare results

 • Identify where AI is driving the most value and document what high-performing users are doing